-List of 11 Different Plecostomus Types Rare & Common
+12 Different Types of Plecostomus Rare & Common (With Photos)

-Below is a list of 11 different types of Plecostomu found in the fishkeeping hobby, both rare & common.
+Below is a list of 12 different types of Plecostomus (with photos) found in the fishkeeping hobby, both rare & common.

 Plecostomus, or Plecos, are a group of armoured catfish that belong to the Loricariidae family, the most prominent catfish family globally.
 Plecos are the most popular catfish amongst fish keepers ranging from small to large and peaceful to aggressive Catfish.